 Feedback from other designers

-There’s an excellent community of logo designers on Twitter, and if you ask nicely, they’re more than happy to offer advice.
+There’s a top community of logo designers on Twitter.
+If you ask nicely they’re more than happy to offer advice.
 You’ll also find collections of talented web designers / developers who tweet, though I’m not too sure why you find me via that second link.

-Unless you genuinely respect the designer giving feedback, take comments with a pinch of salt, because not everyone’s as competent as you, and not everyone will have time to familiarise themselves with your design brief.
+Unless you genuinely respect the designer giving feedback, take comments with a pinch of salt — not everyone’s as competent as you, and not everyone will have time to familiarise themselves with details of your project.

 Help with client concerns

 There are ways to address this, and there are ways to avoid.
 I don’t recommend naming your clients (feathers can easily be ruffled), but if you mention the important points of your concerns, we’re a friendly bunch, and it’s likely that one of us has experienced the same issue.

 Twitter can also help you out of a website fix.

 Especially when working from home, on your Todd (like me), Twitter can act as a welcome break from work.
 One of the things I miss most about an office environment is the regular interaction with colleagues, so it’s nice to see what’s happening, real-time, in the lives of people in know.